positive-orange/statsunghee/content/project/internal-project/index.md

 * Next, calculate expected values of the missing parts with unique and common samples (**E-step**).
 * Lastly, update the envelope parameters in **CM-step** until convergence.

-For m.l.e. derivations, we assume normality on the data sets.
+We assume normality on the data sets for m.l.e. derivations.